Undergraduate Studies

 Victimology

 Within an African framework the module provides with comparative and specialised knowledge in order to assess victimisation risk and the impact of victimisation on individuals, communities, society, ecology and the sustainable development of our society as a whole.
-Victimisation is studied within particular cultural, historical, socio-economic, legal and political contexts with an emphasis on the abuse of power and collective victimisation, institutional and structural victimisation, victim/offender sequences, homogeneity, victim recidivism and victimisation reduction.
+Victimisation is studied within cultural, historical, socio-economic, legal and political contexts with an emphasis on the abuse of power and collective victimisation, institutional and structural victimisation, victim/offender sequences, homogeneity, victim recidivism and victimisation reduction.
 Comprehensive knowledge of victim/survivor empowerment strategies will ensure the promotion of the rights of survivors of crime and abuse of power as set out in international and domestic legal frameworks.

 CRIM 3714